-If you have questions about Best Places to Work that are not covered here or elsewhere on our website, please contact us.
+These FAQs are designed to provide a better understanding of the Best Places to Work rankings.
+If you have questions about the rankings that are not covered here or elsewhere on our website, please contact us.

 Visit OPM’s website to learn more about the FEVS methodology.

-Any federal agency with at least 100 full-time or part-time permanent employees is eligible to participate in the Best Places to Work rankings.
+Any agency with at least 100 federal employees is eligible to participate in the Best Places to Work rankings.
 Eligible agencies that do not participate in OPM’s survey can be part of the Best Places to Work rankings if they conduct a comparable survey that includes our three index questions.
 The survey needs to be administered during the same time frame and have a minimum 50 percent response rate.
 Please contact us to learn more about the survey requirements and how your agency can participate.

-Our Best Places to Work rankings include only federal agencies, not private-sector or nonprofit employers as found in other workplace assessments.
-The rankings are based on an extensive government-wide employee survey conducted by OPM, plus surveys from eight additional agencies and the Intelligence Community.
-Other employer rankings generally are derived from online reviews by employees.
-In addition, we include rankings on many more agencies than the annual OPM report and also provide extra information for every agency on 10 workplace categories that range from employee opinions on leadership to their perceptions of work–life balance.
+Our Best Places to Work rankings include only federal agencies, not private-sector or nonprofit employers as found in other workplace reports.
+The rankings are based on an extensive government-wide employee survey conducted by OPM, plus surveys from eight additional agencies and the intelligence community.
+In addition, we include rankings on agency subcomponents.
+We also provide extra information for every agency on 10 workplace categories that range from employee opinions on leadership to their perceptions of work–life balance.

-The demographic data on the agency profile pages is from OPM’s FedScope database.
-The information is based on permanent employees as of fiscal year 2013, unless otherwise noted.
+The demographic data on the agency profile pages are from OPM’s FedScope database.
+The information is based on permanent employees as of fiscal year 2014, unless otherwise noted.

-Agencies with more than 15,000 permanent employees are included in the large category.
-Those with 1,000 to 14,999 permanent employees are included in the mid-size category.
-Any with more than 100 and fewer than 1,000 permanent employees are included in the small category.
-Subcomponents—the subagencies, bureaus, divisions, centers and offices within agencies—need to have at least 100 permanent employees.
-The number of employees was determined by using OPM’s FedScope database.
-Our criterion was based on the number of permanent employees as of fiscal year 2013, unless otherwise noted.
+Agencies with more than 15,000 employees are included in the large agency category.
+Those with 1,000 to 14,999 employees are included in the mid-size agency category.
+Any agency with more than 100 and fewer than 1,000 employees are included in the small agency category.
+Subcomponents—the subagencies, bureaus, divisions, centers and offices within agencies—need to have at least 100 employees to be included in the rankings.
+The number of employees was determined by using OPM’s FedScope database, at the end of fiscal year 2014, unless otherwise noted.

 We group agencies by workforce size to provide comparisons of agencies that may face similar management challenges in terms of numbers of employees and locations.
 The groupings have undergone several changes over the years.
 In 2003 the rankings featured only one list of agencies, including agencies as large as the Department of Defense (over 600,000 employees) and as small as the Office of Management and Budget (450 employees).

-The next Best Places to Work rankings will be released shortly after OPM completes and releases its 2015 Federal Employee Viewpoint Survey.
+The next Best Places to Work rankings will be released shortly after OPM completes and releases its 2016 Federal Employee Viewpoint Survey.